jalkoby/squasher/README.md

 ## Changelog

-All changes are located in (the changelog file)[CHANGELOG.md] with contribution notes
+All changes are located in [the changelog file](CHANGELOG.md) with contribution notes

 ## Contributing